vin-murithi/zeit-prototype/README.md

 -Make the dial radius depend on device width:)
 -Make keyboard dismissible on clicking anywhere else on screen. and the task input field as well.:)
 -Marked dates UI misbehaving:)
+-Increase the button container size
+-Apply Dark theme to delete alert dialogue in TaskHistory

 **************Task Logs******************************
 25-07-2022